sungheeyun/sungheeyun.github.io/_posts/2025-07-26-PDT - linear-algebra.markdown

 C
 {\displaystyle \mathbb {C} } have a difference w – z, and the line segments wz and 0(w − z) are of the same length and direction.
 The segments are equipollent.
 The four-dimensional system
 H
 {\displaystyle \mathbb {H} } of quaternions was discovered by W.R.
-Hamilton in 1843.[6]
+Hamilton in 1843.
 The term vector was introduced as v = xi + yj + zk representing a point in space.
 The quaternion difference p – q also produces a segment equipollent to pq.
 Other hypercomplex number systems also used the idea of a linear space with a basis.
 -->

 [Arthur Cayley](https://en.wikipedia.org/wiki/Arthur_Cayley)
 introduced [matrix multiplication](https://en.wikipedia.org/wiki/Matrix_multiplication)
 and the [inverse matrix](https://en.wikipedia.org/wiki/Inverse_matrix) in 1856,
 making possible the [general linear group](https://en.wikipedia.org/wiki/General_linear_group).
 The mechanism of [group representation](https://en.wikipedia.org/wiki/Group_representation) became available for describing complex and hypercomplex numbers.
 Crucially, Cayley used a single letter to denote a matrix, thus treating a matrix as an aggregate object.
-He also realized the connection between matrices and determinants and wrote "There would be many things to say about this theory of matrices which should, it seems to me, precede the theory of determinants".[5]
+He also realized the connection between matrices and determinants and wrote "There would be many things to say about this theory of matrices which should, it seems to me, precede the theory of determinants".

 [Benjamin Peirce](https://en.wikipedia.org/wiki/Benjamin_Peirce) published his Linear Associative Algebra in 1872, and his son [Charles Sanders Peirce](https://en.wikipedia.org/wiki/Charles_Sanders_Peirce) extended the work later.